5.4 Binding Low-Level Protocol

 Data for the bind.matcher- and bind.binder-defined functions, packaged as a single syntax object.

 The functions bound with bind.matcher, bind.committer, and bind.binder are called with a syntax-object identifier for the matcher’s input plus the data from the sixth tuple slot.
 The match-building transformer in addition receives the IF form name, a success form, and a failure form.
+The committer and binder in between receive a tree of evidence identifiers, possibly the ones directly bound by the matcher, or possibly replacement identifiers (in the same shape as the original tree).

 Here’s a use of the low-level protocol to implement a fruit pattern, which matches only things that are fruits according to is_fruit: